 The de-institutionalization of people with disabilities is a common European goal.
 It is a complex and challenging opportunity and different countries are at varying stages in the achievement of this goal, including the partners in the project.

 While progress may vary, all countries recognise that the development of skills for independent life is a key factor for a successful de-institutionalization.

 Independent life includes the knowledge and skills that a person needs to guide his/her life at home and within the community

 Skills for independent life can be grouped into broad categories which help shape how we live in society.
 Categories most commonly used are;

 - Self-care, health, and safety: skills for hygiene and care for the body, the inhabited space, and skills for healthy lifestyle.

-- Household skills: competency to run the household, such as cleaning, laundering and cooking, casual repairs, but including the general organization of work.
+- Household skills: competency to run the household, such as cleaning, laundering and cooking, casual repairs, but including the general organisation of work.

-- Cognitive competencies: skills for understanding the things surrounding the individual (time, money, symbols, sizes, appliances, planning, foresight of consequences).
+- Cognitive competencies: skills for understanding the environment surrounding the individual (time, money, symbols, sizes, appliances, planning, foresight of consequences).

-- Social skills: skills for orientation and organization of the surroundings (travels, orientation in town and neighborhood, working with money, leisure activities).
+- Social skills: skills for orientation and organisation of the surroundings (travels, orientation in town and neighborhood, working with money, leisure activities).

 - Self-identification and self-development: combination of skills and knowledge of personal strengths and weaknesses; ability to set goals and make choices; skills for interaction with others in a way that respects personal rights and the rights of others.